openconfig/featureprofiles/feature/gribi/otg_tests/mpls_in_udp/README.md

 # TE-18.1 gRIBI MPLS in UDP Encapsulation with OC QoS scheduler

-Create AFT entries using gRIBI to match destination IP address in a network-instance.
-Encapsulate the matching packets in MPLS in UDP.
-Configure a qos scheduler using gNMI to rate limit / police traffic based on matching the destination IP address of a packet input to the DUT.
+Create AFT entries using gRIBI to match on next hop group in a network-instance and encapsulate the matching packets in MPLS in UDP.

+Create a policy routing configuration using gNMI to decapsulate MPLS in UDP packets which are sent to a loopback address and apply to the DUT.

 The MPLS in UDP encapsulation is expected to follow [rfc7510](https://datatracker.ietf.org/doc/html/rfc7510#section-3),